Numerical Methods For Partial Differential Equations

 Comprehensive Overview

 At the heart of numerical methods for partial differential equations lies the need to approximate solutions to problems where finding an exact, analytical solution is impossible.
 This impossibility often arises from the complexity of the PDE itself, the geometry of the domain it's defined on, or the nature of the boundary conditions imposed.
-To understand how numerical methods circumvent these difficulties, let's delve into the core concepts:
+To understand how numerical methods circumvent these difficulties, let's get into the core concepts:

 • Why Numerical Methods?
 As mentioned earlier, many PDEs cannot be solved analytically.
 Even when analytical solutions exist, they might be too complex to evaluate or implement efficiently.
 Numerical methods provide a way to obtain approximate solutions by discretizing the problem and solving a system of algebraic equations.